apify/apify-docs/sources/academy/webscraping/scraping_basics_python/01_devtools_inspecting.md

 </article>
 ```

-The HTML, a markup language, describes how all the pieces are organized, how they relate to each other, and what's their meaning.
-It doesn't say anything about what should be their shape and looks.
-That's where [CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS), or styles, come handy - it's the velvet covering for the frame.
-In styles, we can select elements and assign rules which instruct the browser about their looks.
-Here we select all elements with `heading` in their `class` attribute, and set their text to be blue and uppercase.
+HTML, a markup language, describes how everything on a page is organized, how elements relate to each other, and what they mean.
+It doesn't define how elements should look—that's where [CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS) comes in.
+CSS is like the velvet covering the frame.
+Using styles, we can select elements and assign rules that tell the browser how they should appear.
+For instance, we can style all elements with `heading` in their `class` attribute to make the text blue and uppercase.

 ```css
 .heading {